Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Teams with declining or consistently low acceptance rates signal a need for targeted enablement efforts.
 The platform helps you identify these struggling teams early so you can intervene with training or support.

 Power users emerge in the data.
-Faros AI classifies users based on frequency and consistency of usage over time.
+Faros classifies users based on frequency and consistency of usage over time.
 Power users demonstrate at least 20 usage days per month or activity across 50 different hours monthly.
 These developers achieve measurably higher output and become potential champions for broader adoption.

 Split similar teams into control and treatment groups.